appgate/sdp-user-claim-scripts/Azure_AD/README.md

                name. ```azureGroups.indexOf("YOUR_GROUP_NAME") > -1```
         1. Click on the check mark to save the assignment.
     1. Click **Save** to save the policy.
 ---

+**Future documentation clarifications**
+- Suggest how to get Azure Tenant ID into user claim map as `TenantId`.